mischah/michael-kuehnel.de/_posts/2018-03-22-helpers-and-tips-for-npm-run-scripts.md

 ### Watch tasks

 There are several packages which enable running scripts when files changed.
-In my opinion [onchange](https://github.com/Qard/onchange) offers the best combination of ease of use and flexibility.
+Personally, [onchange](https://github.com/Qard/onchange) offers the best combination of ease of use and flexibility.

 ```json
 {